sayore/basic-nodeproject/README.md

 ## Important Notes

-- The files are all in the same directory tree as in th original directories
+- The files are all in the same directory tree as in the original directory tree is laid out.
-- Sass files go into public
+  - The expection here is that all public files go into a subdirectory of dist called **rendered**.
-- Pug files go into views
+- Sass, Pug, JS files go into public => The result will be in dist/rendered.
-- JS files go into src
+- NodeJS files go into src => The result will be in dist.
-- nodeJS files.. well i think i got a step ahead.
-These need a new directory as well :shrug: Coming Soon(TM)